caplena/knowledge-base/docs/03-01-Fine-tuning-view.md

 ![Row](images/sentiments.png)

 It is computed automatically and cannot be adjusted manually.
-However, when sentiment-entabled topics are assigned to the text, the overall sentiment is adapted accordingly.
+However, when sentiment-enabled topics are assigned to the text, the overall sentiment is adapted accordingly.

 ### 5. Reviewed State